What is MCM?

 How it’s made

 Instead of aluminum skins, a variety of other metals can also be used including copper, stainless steel, zinc and titanium.
-These products are often referred to as metal composite materials or MCM.
-Although aluminum is also a metal, MCM specifically denotes a material in which the metal skins are left unfinished.
 When installed on a building, these corrosion-resistant skins are visually indistinguishable from solid sheets of the same metals.
 Copper and zinc develop a natural patina over time, while stainless steel and titanium maintain their initial appearance indefinitely.

 Virtually any finish you can imagine